nodejs/node/doc/api/http2.md

 stream.respond(headers);
 ```

-*Note*: Header objects passed to callback functions will have a `null`
+Header objects passed to callback functions will have a `null` prototype.
+This
-prototype.
-This means that normal JavaScript object methods such as
+means that normal JavaScript object methods such as
 `Object.prototype.toString()` and `Object.prototype.hasOwnProperty()` will
 not work.